kipoi/kipoi-containers/README.md

         of [model repo](https://github.com/kipoi/models) in case a new model has been added
       - Update workflows in `.github/workflow` in case a new model has been added
       - Update `kipoi_containers/kipoi-model-repo-hash`
-      - Create a pr in this repo.
-For now, a pr has to be manually created in the [model repo](https://github.com/kipoi/models).
+      - A pr is created automatically which then needs to be reviewed and merged.

 3. Build, test and push all docker and singularity images
     - Which
       - `.github/workflows/release-workflow.yml`
     - When
-      - On demand
+      - On demand and when a new package of kipoi is released to pypi from [here](https://github.com/kipoi/kipoi/blob/master/.circleci/config.yml#L380-#L418)
     - Why
       - Re-build, test and push the docker and singularity images.
 Some example scenarios -
         - kipoi pypi package has been updated